 "It will continue the competition until the end of the season hiring as second driver the Swedish Ronnie Peterson".

-In the meantime, just Thursday 5 August 1976 Niki Lauda overcomes the most critical moment and, for the first time, the doctors of the städtische krankenanstalten of Mannheim, where the Austrian driver is hospitalized since Sunday, smile and offer comforting forecasts to family and friends.
+In the meantime, on Thursday, August 5, 1976 Niki Lauda overcomes the most critical moment and, for the first time, the doctors of the Städtische Krankenanstalten of Mannheim, where the Austrian driver is hospitalised since Sunday, smile and offer comforting forecasts to family and friends.
 In short, Lauda is not completely out of danger and the prognosis cannot yet be dissolved, but his chances of survival have increased dramatically.
-Professor Klaus Peter, one of the specialists of the modern and super-efficient institute of anesthesia and resuscitation directed by Professor Horst Lutz, pronounces the first words of hope after four long days of uncertainty and anxiety, addressing them to Marlene and Florian Lauda, who at 9:00 a.m. went to the hospital for the usual visit to Niki, and to Luca Cordero di Montezemo and Sante Ghedini, who accompanied them.
+Professor Klaus Peter, one of the specialists of the modern and super-efficient institute of anaesthesia and resuscitation directed by Professor Horst Lutz, pronounces the first words of hope after four long days of uncertainty and anxiety, addressing them to Marlene and Florian Lauda, who at 9:00 a.m. went to the hospital for the usual visit to Niki, and to Luca Cordero di Montezemolo and Sante Ghedini, who accompanied them.
 Montezemolo had to leave for Rome, but before going to Frankfurt to catch his plane he wanted to find out about the Ferrari driver's condition.
 In a hallway with pale pastel tones, Professor Peter said:

 "The patient spent a quiet night, immersed in a restful sleep.
 We don't yet have the mathematical certainty of his victory in this battle, but the physicist has reacted very well in the last forty-eight hours, overcoming two crises in a way superior to the forecasts.
-This morning he let us know he has an appetite and asked when he will be able to leave the hospital.
+This morning he let us know he was hungry and asked when he would be able to leave the hospital.
 At this point it is possible to say that Lauda can be saved".

-"It's a miracle, a miracle, Niki didn't realize the seriousness of the situation and we, of course, kept it from him.
-Niki thinks he's only hospitalized because of the burns: he knows he's burned, but he feels his legs and arms are intact.
-He didn't realize that he had been poisoned by the gases he breathed in the fire".
+"It's a miracle, a miracle, Niki didn't realise the seriousness of the situation and we, of course, kept it from him.
+Niki thinks he's only hospitalised because of the burns: he knows he's burned, but he feels his legs and arms are intact.
+He didn't realise that he had been poisoned by the gases he breathed in the fire".